On this page

 - Students taking SFU Distance Education courses (CODE)

-- Faculty and students currently registered in the SFU Faculty of Education
+- Faculty and graduate students currently registered in the SFU Faculty of Education

 - Master of Publishing students during their internship semester

-- Students in the Executive MBA in Aboriginal Business and Leadership
+- Students in the Executive MBA in Indigenous Business and Leadership

-- Students in courses where previous arrangements have been made between an academic department and the library (if you think you might be eligible, contact your department and ask them to contact library staff at 778.782.5596)
+- Students in courses where previous arrangements have been made between an academic department and the library.

 Note: When you make a Telebook request online, your eligibility will be confirmed through your SFU Computing ID or SFU Library Card barcode number.
 If you don't have a computing ID or barcode number, you are welcome to contact Telebook for assistance.